Uluwatu & Bukit Peninsula Bali

 Although just 30 minutes ride from the busy streets of Kuta and popularity is ever increasing, Uluwatu is still pretty much laid back.
 Bukit Peninsula is rather big and to get the most out of a trip, having your own transport would be best.
 Streets are not busy so opting for your own wheels is a great option.

 We initially planned to stay only a few days in Uluwatu but ended up spending more and traveled to other parts of the peninsula.
 Must add that we are not surfers so this wasn’t part of our activity.
-We searched for beaches in Bukit Peninsula which are good for swimming and have a post for this.

 Things To Do in Uluwatu